-These dates are distilled from 36 years trial and error in my gardens, where my results have highlighted best timings for best results.
+These dates are distilled from decades of trial and error in my gardens, where my results have highlighted best timings for best results.

 You can sow these vegetables at different times and they will grow, but the outcomes will be different, such as lower yield, more pest and disease, perhaps a tendency to flower rather than leaf.
 Hence for example I do not recommend sowing salad rocket and mizuna in the spring because it’s their flowering season, although many gardeners do and are happy with the smaller yield and insect-damaged leaves, compared with healthier leaves and more weeks, even months of picking, from August sowings.

 Dates are based on the climate of Somerset in south west UK, USDA zone 8-9, last frost mid May and first frost mid October.
 They refer to sowing seeds, not planting plants.

 For a beautiful reminder of when to sow vegetables, all year long, see my Wall Calendar for 2022.
 It sowing dates continue until autumn so it’s a good purchase even in summer, with lovely photos of my garden here, and it has no dig advice too.